Sastik/Basic_LINUX_Tutorial_Document/README.md

    #  $df 🐱‍👤
-   Used to display information related to fine system about total space and available space
+   Used to display information related to fine system about total space and available space.

+   Syntax :

+          df [OPTION] [FILE]

+   Example:

+   1.If no file name is given, it displays the space available on all currently mounted file systems.

+           df

+    2.If you want to display all the file system, use -a option.

+           df -a

+   3.Use -h option to display size in power of 1024

+           df -h

+   4.To get complete grand total, use –total option

+            df --total

    #  $free 🐱‍👤
-   Used to display summary about the total amount of the physical and swap memory as well as the free and used memory
+   Used to display summary about the total amount of the physical and swap memory as well as the free and used memory.

+   Syntax:

+             free [OPTION]

+    Example :

+    1.Using -b : It just displays the output in unit bytes.

+          free -b

+    2.Using -g : This option displays the result in gigabytes.

+           free -g

+    3.Using -t : This option displays an additional line containing the total of the total, used and free columns.

+           free -t

    #  $du 🐱‍👤
    Short for disk usage is use to estimate file space usage the do command can be consuming excessive amount of space on hard disk drive

+   Syntax :

+           du [OPTION] [FILE]

+    Example :

+    1.  print sizes in human readable format(K, M, G), use -h option

+           du -h /home/sastik/test

+    2.Use -a option for printing all files including directories.

+           du -a -h /home/sastik/test

+    3.Use -c option to print total size

+           du -c -h /home/sastik/test

+     4.Get the timestamp of last modified using --time option

+           du --time -h /home/sastik/test

    #  $cat/proc/cpuinfo 🐱‍👤
    Display  what type of processor your system is running including the number of cpu's  present.
 Provides each process with an identifying number

+           cat/proc/cpuinfo

    #  $lscpu 🐱‍👤
    Used to display information about the cpu architecture

+            lscpu

    #  $lsblk 🐱‍👤
    Used to display details about block devices and these block devices are basically those files that represent devices connected to the pc

+   Example:

+   1. To display block devices.

+            lsblk

+    2. To display empty block devices as well.

+            lsblk -a

+    3. To print size information in bytes.

+            lsblk -b

+    4. To print zone model for devices.

+            lsblk -z

+    5. To print information about device owner, group, and mode of block devices.

+            lsblk -m

    #  $lsusb 🐱‍👤
    Used to display the information about usb buses and the devices connected to them

+   Syntax:

+          lsusb [ options ]

+    Example:

+  1.  -v : display the output in verbose mode and also display detailed information about the devices connected.

+           lsusb -v

+  2. -t : dump the physical USB device hierarchy as a tree.

+            lsusb -t

    #  $lspci 🐱‍👤
    Used to displays information about each PCI bus on the system.
-This includes information about the devices connected to the PCI subsystem
+This includes information about the devices connected to the PCI subsystem.

+          lspci

+   Syntax:

+             lspci [options]

+   Example :

+   1.Using the -n option displays the vendor and device code for each PCI device:

+            lspci -n

+   2.Display PCI Information in the Tag:Value Format

+            lspci -vmm

    #  $dmicode 🐱‍👤
-   Used to reads the system DMI table to display hardware and BIOS information of the server
+   Used to reads the DMI table to display hardware and BIOS information of the server

+    Syntax:

+           dmidecode [OPTIONS]

+   Example :

+   1. Running a simple dmidecode command to get hardware information.

+         dmicode | more

+   3. To get information about Processor.

+         dmicode -t processor

+   5. To get BIOS information.

+         dmicode  -t bios

+   6. To get System information.

+         dmicode -t system

+    6. To get memory information.

+           dmicode -t memory

-   #  $lsb -release 🐱‍👤
+   #  $lsb_release 🐱‍👤
    Utility display LSB (Linux Standard Base) information about the Linux distribution

+         lsb_release

 #  Users and Groups in Linux📸🐱